Bridge to Terabithia (novel): Literary significance

 The novel's content has been the frequent target of censors.
-It ranks number 8 on the American Library Association list of most commonly challenged books in the United States for 1990–1999.
+It ranks number 8 on the American Library Association (ALA) list of most commonly challenged books in the United States for 1990–1999.
 On the ALA list for 2000–2009 it ranks No. 28.
 The challenges stem from death being a part of the plot; Jesse's frequent use of the word "lord" outside of prayer; allegations that it promotes secular humanism, New Age religion, occultism, and Satanism; and for use of offensive language.

 The novel is often featured in English studies classes in Ireland, Singapore, Australia, New Zealand, Canada, the Philippines, Ecuador, the United Kingdom, Costa Rica, Panama, South Africa and the United States.

 In 2012, the novel was ranked number ten among all-time best children's novels in a survey published by School Library Journal, a monthly with primarily U.S. audience.
 Two other books by Paterson made the top 100.

 Adaptations

+In 1979, Miller-Brody Productions recorded a dramatization of the book for Newbery Award Records.
+Narrated by Russell Horton, the dramatization featured Karen Dahle as Miss Edmunds, Donna Elio as Brenda, Michael Ferguson as a disembodied voice, Rebecca Leigh as Leslie, Denise Moses as Ellie, Ray Owens as Bill, Tim Rail as Jess, Adele Ronson as Mrs. Myers, Chris Shulman as Gary Fulcher, Ray Thorne as Dad, Billie Lou Watt as Momma and Terren Wein as May Belle.

 Two films have been made based on the novel, both with the original title.
 One was a PBS TV movie made in 1985, starring Annette O'Toole, Julian Coutts, and Julie Beaulieu.

 The second was a theatrical film released on February 16, 2007, directed by the co-creator of Nickelodeon's Rugrats and former Hanna-Barbera animator Gabor Csupo and starring Josh Hutcherson, AnnaSophia Robb, Robert Patrick, Bailee Madison, and Zooey Deschanel; the adaptation was done in part by David Paterson himself.
 While the giant troll was adapted, the Dark Master, Squogres (a race of squirrel/ogre-like creatures), Hairy Vultures, and many unidentified creatures were created for the film.

 A musical stage adaptation ("supported by a lyrical score") entitled The Bridge to Terabithia is listed for sale by Stageplays.com, credited to Paterson and Stephanie S. Tolan, another children's writer.
 It was catalogued by the Library of Congress in 1993, with primary credit to Steve Liebman for the music, as Bridge to Terabithia: a play with music (New York: S. French, c1992).